-It’s stir-fried over big flames with soy sauces, chili, a small amount of belacan, prawns, cockles, chopped Chinese chives and bean sprouts.
+It’s stir-fried over big flames with soy sauces, chili, a small amount of belacan, prawns, cockles, chopped Chinese chives, and bean sprouts.
 Adding an egg into the dish makes it perfect.

 It’s hard to find a delicious and authentic Char Koay Teow in Penang, here’s my recommendation.
 Head over to the food court in Cecil Street Market, and find the Char Koay Teow store.
-The chef still insists on stir-frying the dish one-by-one instead of stir-frying them in bulk like most other stalls do.
+The chef still insists on stir-frying the dish one-by-one instead of stir-frying them in bulk as most other stalls do.

 If you could only choose one dish out of these 5 dishes on your Penang itinerary, go for Char Koay Teow.

 Now you know what to do in Penang in 3 days.
 Time to plan your Penang itinerary.

 So there you go, my recommendations for what to do in Penang in 3 days with joy.
 If there is anything you think worth adding into the 3 days Penang itinerary list, feel free to comment below!

 Got a better suggestion for the foods?
 Let me know below, looking forward to hearing from you.
 If it’s your first time in Penang, check out this post on where to stay in Penang!
 Happy traveling!